Expansion of the NBA: Seattle

 It was reported in 2013 that the Sacramento Kings were close to moving their franchise to Seattle, but the NBA Board of Owners voted against relocation, thus ensuring that the Kings would remain in Sacramento, California.

 As of 2018, the only statements that had been made by the NBA about it returning to Seattle had been that it would likely be through league expansion.

-On December 3, 2018, the renovation of what was once the KeyArena (now Climate Pledge Arena) began, bringing the arena to current NBA standards and in preparation for the then upcoming National Hockey League (NHL) expansion franchise, the Seattle Kraken, who began play in 2021.
+On December 3, 2018, the renovation of what was once KeyArena (now Climate Pledge Arena) began, bringing the arena to current NBA standards and in preparation for the then upcoming National Hockey League (NHL) expansion franchise, the Seattle Kraken, who began play in 2021.
+Since the renovations, the NBA has hosted a preseason game known as the "Rain City Showcase" starting from 2022.

 In late 2020, NBA commissioner Adam Silver said that Seattle is "at the top of the list" for when the NBA next "invariably" expands.

-In addition to the NHL expansion Kraken, Seattle is currently home to the Seattle Seahawks of the National Football League (NFL), Seattle Mariners of Major League Baseball (MLB), Seattle Sounders FC of Major League Soccer (MLS), and Seattle Storm of the Women's National Basketball Association (WNBA).
+In addition to the expansion Kraken, Seattle also hosts the Seattle Seahawks of the National Football League (NFL), Seattle Mariners of Major League Baseball (MLB), Seattle Sounders FC of Major League Soccer (MLS), Seattle Storm of the Women's National Basketball Association (WNBA), Seattle Reign FC of the National Women's Soccer League (NWSL), and Seattle Torrent of the Professional Women's Hockey League (PWHL).